Multivalent Press is an agile, growing publishing concern.

 Who are we, and why do we exist?

 A micro publishing house is defined as one that releases fewer than twenty-four titles per year.
 Multivalent Press fits that description.
-At the time of this writing, we have published four titles in 2023, and are on track to publish between six and ten this calendar year.
+At the time of this writing, we have published four titles, and are on track to publish three to five more by the end of calendar year 2025.

 We are not a vanity press.
 For this discussion, we will define “vanity press” as a press that will publish any work for a fee.
 That is not who we are.
 We are discerning in the projects we take on, and we marshal resources according to project merit.

 The publishing industry is going through a lot of changes.
-The traditional publishing market is and has been dominated by the “big 5” companies, soon to be the “Big 4” if a certain merger goes through.
+The traditional publishing market is and has been dominated by the “big 5” companies.
 There are voices saying book publishing is spiraling down to oblivion, but we believe that is a “glass almost empty” world view, and we disagree. people are always going to be hungry for good books to read.

 With today’s technology, those barriers no longer exist.
 Anyone can publish a book in an afternoon, and based on the disparity of quality found in self published works, it would seem that some people are actually doing that.
 Many self-published books are rife with misspellings and poor grammar.
 Writers who market ill-conceived and poorly executed work on the internet are doing real damage to an otherwise beautiful opportunity for writers everywhere.